IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 # Install Persistent related objects in Openshift

 - Note - The charts are bundled with sample files as templates , you can use these to plugin in your configuration and create pre-req objects.
 They are packaged in prereqs.zip along with the chart.

 1. Download the charts from IBM site.
-2. Create a storage class and persistent volume with access mode as 'Read write many' with minimum 12GB space.
+2. Create a storage class and persistent volume with access mode as 'Read Write Many' with minimum 12GB space.

 - Create persistent volume, itxa_pv.yaml file as below -